schmidsi/melon-reporting/docs/01-strategy/README.md

 ## Journal

 We send a short status update every week to our stakeholders.
-They are also pasted here for reference.
+They are also stored here for reference.

 ### Calendar Week 8